Permit guide

 References

 Tax, permit, and electrical rules can change.
-These links are included so the launch copy can be checked against current source material before going public.
+These links help homeowners verify current source material before making installation decisions.

 Ready to turn the guide into a local request?